ceford/j4xdemos-data-jdocmanual/manuals/docs/en/jdocmanual/article-new.md

 ## Creating a New Article

-The stash for a new article has some differences from that for an. existing article.
+The stash for a new article has some differences from that for an existing article.
 The `Display Title` field is not set and some related read only fields are not set either.
 They are set when the `Display Title` is changed.
 Also, the `Heading` field is not set and you have the option to choose from the list of existing headings or you may enter a new heading.
 The heading must consist of lower case alphanumeric words separated by dashes.
-You will also notice that there the `Page ID` is 0 (zero) as the page does not exist.
+You will also notice that the `Page ID` is 0 (zero) as the page does not exist.

 ![New Article Form](./images/manuals/docs/en/jdocmanual/article-new.png)